When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 in Qatar for nearly three years, I hadn’t seen much of the desert (nor had I ridden a camel).
 So in early February I decided to go on an all-day

 “desert safari" to do both.
-I invited a few friends from work, including Nafez (my Jordanian friend from Sacramento), Shashi (my IT friend
+I invited a few friends from work, including Nafez, my Jordanian friend from Sacramento; Shashi, my IT friend from

-from India who had joined me on my “Qatar in One Day” drive around the country in 2014) and Mubeen (an IT colleague from Chicago).
-All
+India who had joined me on my “Qatar in One Day” drive around the country in 2014; and Mubeen, an IT colleague from Chicago.
+All of us, and

-desert, near Saudi Arabia.
+Arabia.
 We had a crazy driver but somehow survived.
-And the camel ride was awesome!
+And the camel ride was awesome.
 (6:35)

-time!
-My friends didn’t want to join me on the five-minute ride – they’d had their fill of camels, apparently -- but I was thrilled to ride a camel
+camel time!
+My friends didn’t want to join me on the five-minute ride – they’d had their fill of camels, apparently – but I was thrilled to ride

-for the first time.
-Riding a camel, as I discovered, is easier than riding a horse because instead of rocking from side to side, like on a horse, you
+a camel for the first time.
+Riding a camel, as I discovered, is easier than riding a horse because instead of rocking from side to side, like on

 While I was on the camel, our tour guide, a young Arab guy who spoke little English, partially-deflated the tires of his SUV to improve the